RahulRewale/computer-vision/projects/object-detection/README.md

 Trained the model for 10k training steps.
 Anchor boxes were selected manually by trying various values.
 Since the objects are of greatly varying shapes, I ended up using large number of anchor boxes.
 A better way to select anchor boxes is to use K-means algorithm, which I am planning to work on. <br/>
-The anchor boxes, learning rate, confidence score and IOU thresholds, other config details can be found in pipeline.config file.
+The anchor boxes, learning rate, confidence score and IOU thresholds, and other config details can be found in pipeline.config file.

-Achieved an average precision of 0.551 @IoU=0.50:0.95 and 0.810 @IoU=0.50
+Achieved an average precision of 0.551 @IoU=0.50:0.95 and 0.810 @IoU=0.50 <br/>
 Achieved an average recall of 0.609 @IoU=0.50:0.95